 2. “Brain Damage/Eclipse” by Pink Floyd.
 I was really into Pink Floyd for like 5 years in my early teens.
 It seems like that was pretty common among teenage boys back when I was one of them.
+Is that still a thing, at least with certain types of teenage boys?
 I still like them a lot, but I’m less likely to put them on a mixtape these days.
 The tape has returned to sounding like muddy buttholes.

 4. “Traveling Riverside Blues” by Led Zeppelin.
 My discovery of Led Zeppelin coincided with the release of their box set in 1990, when I was 13.
 That’s a pretty perfect age for a dude to get into Led Zeppelin.
 Anyhoo, the box set included 2 previously unreleased songs, and this was one of them.
 Like the bulk of early Zeppelin, this is mostly just an amped-up cover of an old blues song, but I still dig it.
 I do prefer their middle period, though, especially Side Two of IV and the entirety of Houses of the Holy.
 I remember seeing the video for this on MTV at my aunt Connie’s house once.
 That was pretty exciting.
 I saw the video for “Sweet Child o’ Mine” once there, too.
 I’m getting of track, though.